aspose-omr/Aspose.OMR-Documentation/net/getting-started/hello-world/_index.md

 	() Pretty good, thanks! () I won't respond until I see my lawyer.
 ```

-In this article, we won't delve into the full syntax of the template.
+In this article, we won't delve into the [full syntax](/omr/net/txt-markup/) of the template.
 Let's just take a look at its key building blocks:

 - The text after `?text=` keyword is rendered as a simple paragraph.
 You can optionally format it by adding layout attributes (font, style, and the like) on the lines immediately following the text.
-Each attribute definition must be preceded by a **tabulation** symbol.
+Each attribute definition must be preceded by a **tab character**.
-- The question text is provided on a new line starting with a hash (`#`) symbol.
+- The question text is provided on a new line starting with a hash (`#`).
 The hash itself is not rendered.
 - The answers are provided on new lines immediately following the question.
 You can either place all answers on a single line or on several lines by adding line breaks.
-Each line must begin with a **tabulation** symbol.
+Each line must begin with a **tab character**.

 Save the template source somewhere on you disk under the name **template.txt**.
 You will need it on the next step.